mykelalvis/FT/Traveller/Locations/Sectors/Spinward Marches.md

 Consulate.
 If the locals even know about this, chances are they do not care.

-Today, Plaven’s population is officially listed by the IISS as several hundred people subsisting without formal government, in a number of tiny hamlets and homesteads capable of supporting a steam– powered economy of sorts.
+Today, Plaven's population is officially listed by the IISS as several hundred people subsisting without formal government, in a number of tiny hamlets and homesteads capable of supporting a steam– powered economy of sorts.
 There is no law as such, though the